 Before

-A forest of disconnected docs that can’t scale
+A forest of disconnected docs that couldn’t scale

 Before at Huge, referring back to a product’s blue-sky vision felt like a scavenger hunt.